Khaja-Mohiddin-SK/Vehicle-Detection/README.md

 Here it runs the frontend(user) and Backend(server) both.

- Note:  If you face an error of npm check the note.
+ Note:   If you face an error of npm, check the note.

        -> Install Node.js (if not already installed).